 - We recommend locking it with your fingerprint and setting it to lock automatically when the screen turns off.

 - Open the Gallery app and find a photo you want to hide.

-- Tap and hold to select it and tap the three vertical dots at the top right.
+- Tap and hold to select it and tap the three vertical dots at the bottom right.